 Here are some downsides to consider.

-- They aren’t for people who want face-to-face meetings with a banker: You’re generally not able to walk into an online bank because they don’t usually operate branches.
+- Online banks aren’t for people who want face-to-face meetings with a banker.
+You’re generally not able to walk into an online bank because they don’t usually operate branches.
 People that like to withdraw money from a teller might not like an online bank.
 However, you could also keep both a bank account at a brick-and-mortar bank and a high-yield savings account at an online bank to have the best of both worlds.

-- Large cash withdrawals might be challenging: Your online bank probably won’t have a physical branch where you can withdraw money.
+- Your online bank probably won’t have a physical branch where you can withdraw money.
 Also, some online banks might not have ATM cards for a savings account.
-But an online bank might provide a debit card for a checking account — and an option where you can transfer money from savings to checking.
+But an online bank might provide a debit card for a checking account and the ability to transfer money from savings to checking.
 Also, the online bank might have transfer options, such as Zelle.

 Should you use an online bank?